 Fit the shade elements to the support beams.
 Place the shade elements equally spaced and then lock them into place with rafter ties.
 Alternatively, you could drill pilot holes through the shade elements (above the notches) and insert 5 1/2″ screws so you can lock them into place tightly.

-Use 6×6 lumber for the braces.
+Additionally, use 6×6 lumber for the braces.
 Use a saw to make 45 degree cuts at both ends of the pieces.
-Use a jigsaw to make the curved cuts that will enhance the look of the backyard pergola.
+Also, use a jigsaw to make the curved cuts that will enhance the look of the backyard pergola.

 Fit the 1×2 slats to the top of the pergola.
 Place these slats equally spaced for a professional result.
 Center the slats to the rafters and then drill pilot holes, before inserting the 1 5/8″ screws.